SouthernMethodistUniversity/hpc_docs/docs/access.md

     7. Press "Open".
 Select "Yes" if you presented with a "PuTTY Security Alert" window.
-    8. At the command prompt, type your username, which is the first part of your SMU email address, followed by *enter*.
+    8. At the command prompt, type your username, which is the first part of your SMU NetID, followed by *enter*.
     9. At the command prompt, type your SMU password followed by *enter*.
 ```